isomerpages/pmo-csf/_our-work/networks.md

 We also have two CSF Fellows:

-* **Dr Aaron Maniam,** Fellow of Practice and Director at Digital Transformation Education, University of Oxford’s Blavatnik School of Government
+* **Dr Aaron Maniam,** Fellow of Practice and Director of Digital Transformation Education, University of Oxford’s Blavatnik School of Government
 * **Prof Vaughn Tan,** Assistant Professor in Strategy and Entrepreneurship, University College London's School of Management

 #### **Senior Researchers**